sbg/sevenbridges-r/README.md

   __A__: The warning only exists in Rstudio and is potentially a bug in Rstudio.
 To ignore, it use `options(warn = -1)`

 - __Q__: I still have problems despite dismissing the messages.<br />
-  __A__: Please try to use the latest package on GitHub or update your package on Bioconductor.
+  __A__: Please try to use the latest package on GitHub or [update installed Bioconductor packages](https://bioconductor.org/install/#update-bioconductor-packages).
 This usually includes the most recent bug fixes.

 ## Events